-Ever wanted to inject hashes into existing rows of a MySQL database?
+Ever wanted to inject hashes into new or existing rows of a MySQL database?

 The code below allows you to generate a different string for each row affected by the update and choose the random string’s length from 1 to 32 character.

 I’m aware it’s not the most random of generators but for url hashes etc, it works well.
 Be sure to then check for duplicates, which are possible!

 Change 20 to a length between 1 and 32 that suits your needs.

 Update the WHERE condition to suit your needs